-As a business, your brand is one of the most important factors consumers consider when making purchase decisions.
-Do you have the kind of stellar reputation customers expect?
-If so, you must protect your brand reputation so you continue to thrive.
-In this post, we discuss some easy tips to ensure you retain your good reputation and end with a few tips to improve a less-than-stellar one.
+As a business, your brand is one of the most important factors when a consumer makes purchase decisions.
+But do you have the kind of “stellar reputation” customers expect?
+If so, you must protect your brand reputation, so you continue to thrive.
+This post discusses some easy tips to remove negative reviews and retain an excellent online reputation.
+You will also get a few tips to improve a less-than-stellar one.

 What is a brand?

 If you ask the average consumer to define branding, they’ll likely talk about visual branding such as the colors, logo, and other highly visible representations of their favorite brands.
 For instance, when you show consumers a bottle of Coke, even in silhouette, they can easily pick it out.

 Other consumers might talk about brand personality.
 For instance, the brand personality associated with Apple is a strong reason why consumers choose the brand and pay a premium for its products over competing brands of similar quality.
 Apple plays up this image in their advertising, such as the one on the left.

 The word brand comes from the practice of branding livestock to distinguish those owned by one rancher from another.
 Thus, the brand represented ownership.
 When companies first started their task of distinguishing their products from those produced by competitors they adopted this term and used visual elements so consumers could identify the products produced by one company over another.

 Today, a brand does a lot more than simply distinguish one company’s products from another.
 A brand acts as a shorthand for what the product represents, including value, quality, performance, trust, personality, reliability, identity, and more.
 The brand comes to represent all the intangible elements that make up a company’s products.